-The Solace PubSub+ event broker supports two types of endpoints for receiving, storing, and delivering Guaranteed messages:
+The Solace PubSub+ event broker supports the following types of endpoints for receiving, storing, and delivering Guaranteed messages:

 Queues are significantly more flexible than topic endpoints and are the recommended approach for most applications.
 The use of topic endpoints should be restricted to JMS applications.

 Queues and topic endpoints can be either durable or temporary (except for Partitioned Queues, which can only be durable).

 Durable queues and topic endpoints are provisioned objects on the event broker that have a life span independent of a particular client session.
 They also survive an event broker restart and are preserved as part of the event broker configuration for backup and restoration purposes.
 Administrators can provision durable queues and topic endpoints through the Solace CLI, SEMP, or SolAdmin; client applications can dynamically provision durable endpoints through the Solace messaging APIs.

 A durable endpoint has an associated access type which determines how messages are delivered to bound consumer flows.
-Durable endpoints can be assigned one of the following access types:
+For details, see Queue Access Types and Topic Endpoints.